wangjalen7/Snake-Game-AI/README.md

 Collect Data for AI Training: python snake_game_data_collection.py The game will run autonomously, and data will be saved to snake_game_data.csv.

-Run the Snake Game with Pathfinding AI: python snake_pathfinding_ai.py The snake will navigate towards the pellet using the A* algorithm.
+Run the Snake Game with Pathfinding AI: python snake_pathfinding_ai.py The snake will navigate toward the pellet using the A* algorithm.
 You can switch to BFS by uncommenting the relevant line in the code.

 Train and test the Reinforcement Learning Agents (training is usually around 1000 episodes):
 - python snake_game_naive_winning_strategy.py will play the naive strategy